JuliaLang/StyledStrings.jl/docs/src/index.md

 Lastly, we have the 'message severity' faces: {\color[HTML]{ed333b}error}, {\color[HTML]{e5a509}warning},\\
 {\color[HTML]{25a268}success}, {\color[HTML]{26c6da}info}, {\color[HTML]{76757a}note}, and {\color[HTML]{33d079}tip}.

-Remember that all these faces (and any user or package-defined ones), can\\
+Remember that all these faces (and any user or package-defined ones) can\\
 arbitrarily nest and overlap, \colorbox[HTML]{3a3a3a}{\color[HTML]{33d079}like {\fontseries{b}\fontshape{it}\selectfont so}}.
 \endgroup